 • Mobile app and free credit monitoring available

-Upgrade offers unsecured personal loans designed for various uses, including consolidating credit card balances or covering medical bills.
+Upgrade offers unsecured personal loans from various lenders designed for various uses, including consolidating credit card balances or covering medical bills.
 Expect competitive rates, flexible repayment terms, and loan funds disbursed as quickly as the next business day.

 Borrowers with fair credit can qualify, although the maximum APR and origination fee may be higher depending on credit history.
 Our Upgrade personal loans review highlights a minimum credit score of around 580 to qualify, and the company offers joint applications for added flexibility.